Kornel/lightgbm-best-iteration-example/README.md

 Description
 ===========

-nrounds seems to be ignore
+nrounds seems to be ignored

 How to run
 ==========